Coder-Amit/Coder-Amit/README.md

 - 👋 Hi, I’m @Amit Mishra a 👀 React Developer
 - &#128512; I have Knowledge of React, JavaScript, HTML/CSS, SASS, Bootstrap, and MaterialUI, Charts, Syncfusion
-- 🌱 I’m currently learning Three.js & IFC.js
+- 🌱 I’m currently trying my hands on NodeJs and Express to build apis
 - 💞️ I have 1+ year of experience working as Software Engineer(UI)
 - 📫 How to reach me!
 You can reach me at amitm780@gmail.com